Visitors by country, region, union & territory

 11/18/2019: Writers & Photographers: We welcome writers & photographers from around the world.
 Please visit Submissions guidelines.

 10/14/2019: NPJ content may only be used with author’s permission and acknowledgement.
 We are in the process of further updates.
 Your suggestions and questions are valued.
 Please contact us at firstname.lastname@example.org.

 6/27/2019 NPJ web hosting service: Our web hosting service is SiteGround.
-Our WordPress design is managed through Pixelgrade.
-We continue the process of fine tuning our website, If there are any questions or comments please email us at email@example.com
+Our WordPress theme is managed through Pixelgrade.
+We also us the services of Yoast and continue the process of fine tuning our website, If there are any questions or comments please email us at email@example.com

 5/22/2019 Domain change: Our new domain is narrativepathsjournal.com and is a secure site.

 5/01/2019 Non-profit transition: We are continuing to make changes as resources allow and thank our readers for your understanding and patience.
 NP Journal continues as a non-profit journal.
 However, as volunteer support diminishes we are exploring alternative revenue sources and opportunities to update the site, We welcome your recommendations and support.

 4/20/2019.
 SEO transition: We have changed our SEO/platform and are in the process of upgrading NP Journal along with a new web hosting.
 The result of these changes has and will cause some glitches and access issues for our users.
 Please accept our apologies for the inconvenience.
 We hope to have remedied all previous and current glitches and error issues as soon as possible.
 Our staff is volunteer.
 Thank you for using NPJ.